-• Improving fish passage at mills and other structures (See previous section; re.
-Hellesdon Mill)
+- Improving fish passage at mills and other structures (See previous section; re.
+Hellesdon Mill) - Habitat improvements that address historic widening, deepening and straightening, eg flow deflectors, addition of gravel - Tree planting to provide shade to keep water temperatures down in the face of global warming

-- Habitat improvements that address historic widening, deepening and straightening, eg flow deflectors, addition of gravel - Tree planting to provide shade to keep water temperatures down in the face of global warming - Fencing livestock away from the river bank, with drinking water available through limited river access or cattle troughs (At many of the survey sites evidence of cattle poaching is apparent with consequent sediment ingress to the river).
+• Fencing livestock away from the river bank, with drinking water available through limited river access or cattle troughs (At many of the survey sites evidence of cattle poaching is apparent with consequent sediment ingress to the river).

-The Wensum Restoration Strategy will continue to implement some of these actions at the remaining sites identified in the strategy.
-Individuals or groups interested in implementing their own projects should contact the Environment Agency as we would be interested to hear and may be able to offer advice.
+The Wensum Restoration Strategy will continue to implement actions at the remaining sites identified in the strategy.
+Individuals or groups interested in implementing their own projects should contact the Environment Agency as we may need to provide permission for aspects of the work and can offer advice.